 Launch date and/or expiration date of enduring activities

 How do I know if my Program Scope Change Request has been approved or denied?

-Final decisions regarding Program Scope Change Requests will be communicated to the requestor by the Bristol-Myers Squibb Corporate Giving Department.
+Final decisions regarding Program Scope Change Requests will be communicated to the requestor by the Bristol Myers Squibb Corporate Giving Department and / or IME Department.